Louisiana Defamation Law

-Louisiana defines defamation as a means of communication – written or spoken – that is meant to injure a person or business’ reputation and livelihood.
+Louisiana defines defamation as a means of communication – written or spoken – that is meant to injure a person or business’ reputation or livelihood.
 Under Louisiana law, a private person can sue another person without having to prove actual malice.
-Private persons only need to demonstrate to the court that the defendant was negligent when communicating the defamatory statement to a third party.
+Private persons only need to demonstrate that the defendant was negligent when communicating the defamatory statement to a third party.

-The plaintiff in a defamation case has one year from the time the libelous or slanderous statements were made about him or her, or about the business.
-This is in keeping with Louisiana’s statute of limitations.
+The plaintiff in a defamation case has one year from the time the libelous or slanderous statements were made.

-Who is Deemed a Public Figure According to Louisiana?
+Who is Deemed a Public Figure According to Louisiana Slander and Libel Law?

-Obviously, someone who has gained fame by his or her celebrity, anyone serving as a government official, or political figure.
-Generally speaking, public figures have a more difficult road on which to travel when it comes to defamation of character cases.
-A public figure, as the plaintiff for a defamation suit must prove that actual malice existed on the part of the defendant.
-This means the plaintiff has to show the defendant exhibited a complete disregard for the truth when making alleged defamatory statements against the plaintiff.
+It is harder for public figures to win slander or libel lawsuits because public figure must prove that actual malice existed on the part of the defendant.
+The actual malice standard means that the plaintiff has to show that the defendant exhibited a complete disregard for the truth when making alleged defamatory statements against the plaintiff.

-For cases of online defamation, the courts in Louisiana recognize Section 230 of the Communications Decency Act as a valid defense for webmasters who have not instructed a third party to post defamatory material regarding a person or business.
+Louisiana recognizes Section 230 of the Communications Decency Act as a valid defense for website operators and ISPs who have not played a role in posting or editing defamatory material online.

 Louisiana is a Per Se State

-The defamation, libel, and slander statutes enacted by Louisiana give plaintiffs the latitude to file a Defamation Per Se complaint against a defendant.
-Defamation Per Se constitutes defamatory material that is by itself defamatory.
-Statements falsely accusing the plaintiff of sexual immorality, false accusations of criminal behavior, or false statements of the plaintiff having a contagious disease such as HIV/AIDS are grounds for a case of Defamation Per Se.
-Under Defamation Per Se, the plaintiff does not have to prove damages in order to successfully litigate his/her defamation of character case because the statements are by themselves defamatory.
+The defamation statutes enacted by Louisiana give plaintiffs the latitude to file a defamation per se complaint against a defendant.
+Defamation per se is any statement that is, by itself, defamatory.
+Statements falsely accusing a plaintiff of sexual immorality, false accusations of criminal behavior, or false statements about having a contagious disease, such as HIV/AIDS, are grounds for a per se case.

 Damages Awarded for Defamation in Louisiana